danifranco/TIMISE/README.md

 # Plot errors (2D plot by default) and save in '/home/user/output/model_xx_prediction_folder'
 timise.plot()

+# You can also create neuroglancer scripts to visualize them easily.
+# More info in 'examples/neuroglancer' folder
+a.create_neuroglancer_file("gt", categories=['large'])
 ```

 Example of the tables printed in the console: